 I regularly contribute to and organize interdisciplinary research groups and events.
 I collaborated with neuroscientists, biologists, psychologists, climate scientists, sociologists, historians of science, anthropologists and art historians.
 I actively seek to integrate other disciplinary perspectives and make my work useful other fields .

-June 26: Talk on Values and Goals in Science, SOCRATES group Hannover
+April 20-24: Talk on Values and Goals in Science, Inter-University Centre Dubrovnik